 D. “College” shall mean a college operated and maintained by the District.

-E. “Member of the College Community” shall mean the District Trustees, the academic, support staff, and administrative personnel of the District, the students of the District and any other person while on District or college property or at a District or college function or activity.
+E. “Member of the College Community” shall mean the District Trustees, the academic personnel, support staff, and administrative personnel of the District, the students of the District and any other person while on District or college property or at a District or college function or activity.

 F. “Day” shall refer to a college instructional day unless otherwise noted.

-G. “Good Cause” includes, but is not limited to the following offenses:
+G. “Good Cause” as defined in Education Code, Section 76033 includes, but is not limited to the following offenses:

 2. Assault, battery, or any threat of force or violence upon a student or college personnel.